M2Team/NanaZip/ReadMe.md

 - Due to the Microsoft Store limitations, NanaZip 1.2 and later won't support languages not mentioned in https://docs.microsoft.com/en-us/windows/uwp/publish/supported-languages.
-- If you turn off the Windows Firewall, you may fail to install NanaZip.
+- If you turn off the Windows Firewall, NanaZip may fail to install.
   (https://github.com/M2Team/NanaZip/issues/204)
   (https://github.com/microsoft/terminal/issues/12269)
-- Due to the System Settings APP limitations, only starting with Windows 11+ (Build 22000.1817+ & 22621.1555+), you can launch directly to the settings page of file association for NanaZip.
+- Due to the System Settings limitations, starting with Windows 11+ (Build 22000.1817+ & 22621.1555+), you can launch directly to the Settings page for file association for NanaZip.
   (https://learn.microsoft.com/en-us/windows/uwp/launch-resume/launch-default-apps-settings)
 - Due to the Microsoft Store Licensing API implementation, you will find NanaZip will try to access the Internet beginning with NanaZip 3.0 because NanaZip